Open call for artists to submit proposals for Longford's Iora Nua project

+Shane Crossan pictured alongside a prototype Iora Nua installed in Longford County Council offices

-Longford County Council is inviting locally based artists to submit proposals under a new public art project marking the county's infamous historical association with squirrels.
+Longford County Council is inviting locally based artists to submit proposals under a new public art project marking Longford’s infamous historical association with squirrels.

 Longford Arts Office in partnership with Longford Live & Local and Mide Arts Group are currently developing the Iora Nua (New Squirrel) project that is set to reinvigorate three town centres with an injection of artistic flair this spring.